 You expressed that you have to be the initiator all the time.
 Men are biologically designed and given the duty to be the initiator, or at minimum the spouse with the higher desire has claim to that role.We don’t have to be ashamed or frustrated by that.
 In most marriages, if no one initiated, sex just wouldn't happen.
 It is your God-given right.
 You are “THE INITIATOR”.
 Wear it proudly.

 Not all females are given the same strong sexual drive as men, and therefore often rely on the men to initiate sex.
 The universal question for all men is “How do I do this effectively so she wants sex too”?

 The answer goes back to communication.
 Each gender communicates differently.
 What men define as sex or romance is very different from a woman’s definition.

 A misconception many men have is that a woman’s vagina fills her with the same drive and gives her the same sensations sexually as a man’s penis does.

-We men communicate love through our penis and we feel loved when our wives give attention to our penis and we consider it the ultimate expression of love when she allows us into her vagina.
+Most men communicate love through their penis and feel loved when their wives give attention to their penis and husbands consider it the ultimate expression of love when she allows them into her vagina.